peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The closest value to this object's value, rounded to the specified precision.
-Returns the same value as this object if "ctx" is null or the precision and exponent range are unlimited.
+Returns the same value as this object if  <i>ctx</i>
+ is null or the precision and exponent range are unlimited.

 <a id="Pow_int"></a>
 ### Pow